10 Tips to Prepare Your Child for Primary School

 Ask your child about their feelings, and be interested in what they tell you.
 This makes them feel important and valued.
 Lastly, have confidence in them!
 Be excited for them to take on this new chapter.

 And while you do your best to prep your child for this first step into "big kid school", don't forget to also think about their future needs.
-Learn more about how you can better prepare your finances for and properly protect your family at Financial Planning for Savvy Parents.
+Learn more about how you can better prepare your finances for and properly protect your family.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.